1. Texts Which Have Been Used to Keep Women in an Inferior or Secondary Status

 Is this about ‘positive thinking’, ‘looking on the bright side’?
 Or would you emphasize the “whatever is true” part?
 Is it excellent and praiseworthy to pay attention to and tell the truth about abuse?

-Does this mean ‘forgetfulness is a virtue’ or does it mean ‘moving past the arrogance (the pharasaic mentality), the judgmentalism and the self-righteousness which dominated my past life makes it possible for me to make progress’?
+Does this mean ‘forgetfulness is a virtue’ or does it mean ‘moving past the arrogance, the judgmentalism and the self-righteousness which dominated my past life makes it possible for me to make progress’?

 Not only so, but we also rejoice in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope.
 Romans 5:2-4